How to Use This Toolkit

 A CLASSICAL MICROSCHOOL FOR OPPORTUNITY YOUTH

-Tekton Academies emerged from a gap identified in SEED's initial community assessment: a population of young adults aged 16 to 24 who were neither enrolled in school nor employed—the cohort federal workforce policy calls "opportunity youth" and local communities call "disconnected."
+Tekton Academies emerged from a gap identified in SEED's initial community assessment: a population of young adults aged 16 to 24 who were neither enrolled in school nor employed.
+Federal workforce policy calls them "opportunity youth."
+Local communities call them "disconnected."
 In Oklahoma, this population numbered approximately 80,000 in 2024, representing roughly $2.5 billion in annual lost productivity and future fiscal costs.11

 Tekton was designed to fill the space between these two failures.
-The model combines classical education principles—the cultivation of virtue, mastery of foundational knowledge, formation of character—with skilled trades training connected to actual employer demand.
+The model combines classical education principles (the cultivation of virtue, mastery of foundational knowledge, formation of character) with skilled trades training connected to actual employer demand.
 The name itself is deliberate: tekton, the Greek word for craftsman, the same word used to describe the vocation of Joseph and Jesus in the gospels.
-It signals that craft is dignified work, not a consolation prize for those who failed at academics.
+Craft is dignified work.
+The name says so.

 Population: Opportunity youth ages 16–24, neither enrolled nor employed.
 Priority given to those with family responsibilities.